-Among its responsibilities, the DEM Natural Resource Branch houses programs dedicated to fish and wildlife management, forestry, agriculture and open space preservation.
+The DEM Natural Resource Branch houses programs dedicated to fish and wildlife management, forestry, agriculture and open space preservation.
 With respect to protecting and restoring aquatic habitats, RIDEM has statewide responsibilities for managing fish and wildlife through programs that encompass planning, protection, regulation and management, land acquisition and habitat restoration among other activities.
 This includes anadromous fish restoration.
 The DEM routinely receives federal funds from the United State Fish and Wildlife Service and NOAA for some of these activities.
+Both DEM branches administer programs that provide financial and technical assistance to local governments and other entities to advance water quality